elenascobici/PetPal/README.md

 ### Other
 Update or delete profile for both users

-access the blog, make and view commenys
+access the blog, make and view comments

 ### Setup and Installation
 With Python, Node.js, npm and MySQL installed, **clone** this repository: